vuongducphuong/documentation/content/applications/finance/accounting/vendor_bills/assets.rst

 .. image:: assets/assets11.png
    :align: center
-   :alt: Automate Assets on an account in Odoo Accounting
+   :alt: Automate Assets on an account in Leansoft Accounting

 .. tip::
    You can, for example, select this account as the default **Expense Account** of a product to